isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``leases-reclaim`` Command
 ------------------------------

-The ``leases-reclaim`` command instructs the server to reclaim all expired leases immediately.
+The :isccmd:`leases-reclaim` command instructs the server to reclaim all expired leases immediately.
 The command has the following JSON syntax:

 ::